 The Eagle eyed amongst you will already have spotted one blindingly obvious factor in our million pound scenario.

-The interest along on £1,000,000 in any bog standard savings account will far outweigh the £1 per week repayment.
+The interest alone on £1,000,000 in any bog standard savings account will far outweigh the £1 per week repayment.
 So the borrowing really would repay itself.
 Many fold.

 That’s the mindset needed when approaching an investment opportunity.

-OK, so the main focus of this job is the gig economy.
+OK, so the main focus of this blog is the gig economy.
 Gigging in a taxi.
 Gigging for Deliveroo.
 Busking.
 Painting.
 Life art modelling…

 So where does investing come in to the equation?

 Well.
-Being employed means someone else taking care of the difficult set up costs.
+Working for an employer, and therefore being employed, means someone else taking care of the difficult set up costs.
 Uniform, training, insurance.
+Possibly even private healthcare and company car benefits.
 Most of the time these are covered by an employer.

 However, for those entering the gig economy, there can often be set up costs.
 And if you have no savings, that means borrowing to invest.